zuozhenggh/learning-library/content-management-library/apex-integration/apex-app/apex-app.md

 ## Introduction

-In this lab we will import sample APEX application **Customer Tracker** and configure Single Sign-on using IAM.
+In this session we will import sample APEX application **Customer Tracker** and configure Single Sign-on using IAM.

 Estimated Lab Time: 10 minutes